smerrell/smerrell.github.io/source/_posts/2012-11-18-giving-sublime-text-2-a-try.markdown

 good information for several editors that are worth checking out.

 So why exactly am I writing a post about Sublime Text 2?
 Well because I thought it would be something interesting.
-Oh and since I'm pretty solidly a Vim user, I thought it might be time to at least try some other Editors.
+That and since I'm pretty solidly a Vim user, I thought it might be time to at least try some other Editors.
 Well, that and my boss [Corey](http://coreykaylor.com/) has been pretty excited about Sublime for a while now.
 Excited enough that as a team for our morning learning we